nanythemummy/3dViewer/README.md

 ### Assets

 We manage our 3D models and hieroglyphic source material in a separate repo from this project.
-You will have the easiest time if you place the assets repo alongside this repo's folder, i.e. so that the two share the same parent directory.
+You will have the easiest time if you place the assets repo _inside_ this repo's top-level directory.
 You can place it elsewhere if you wish, but in that case you will need to pass the build script an option to tell it where to find the assets.

 There are also a set of static "assets" inside this repo that are specifically for use by this website – CSS, web fonts, and Javascript.
 When you build the project, they will be installed along